 Blogger Corbin Fraser describes his passion for backpacking throughout Canada on his fun irreverent about page.
-My favourite sentence breaks all the rules in terms of length and grammar, yet still tells a compelling story that makes readers want to connect to this charming young man.
+My favourite sentence breaks all the rules in terms of length and grammar, yet still tells a compelling story that makes readers want to connect to this charming man.

 Kitchener Ontario-based Sarah Granskou presents musical theatre.
 Her skills include fiddle, mouth-harp, music, puppetry, spoken word and textile artistry.
 She describes her training in a single captivating paragraph on her about page.